SAP-samples/btp-industry-use-cases/08-ai-embedded-flexible-energy-grid/README.md

-# Repository for the Flexible Energy Grid use case
+# Repository for the AI-Embedded Flexible Energy Grid use case
 This repository hosts the components (python scripts, Dockerfiles, datasets) of the proof-of-concept developed for the AI-Embedded Flexible Energy Grid use case.
 Please, have a look to the blog posts linked below for more details.